ibm-cloud-docs/vmwaresolutions/archiref/v2t-patterns/v2t-migration-example-overlays.md

 # Target NSX-T environment example topologies
 {: #v2t-example-overlays}

-VMware vCenter Server® instances offer a standard VMware NSX-T™ topology with a single NSX-T edge cluster, which includes a single Tier-0 (T0) and Tier-1 (T1) gateways.
+VMware {{site.data.keyword.vcf-auto}} instances offer a standard VMware NSX-T™ topology with a single NSX-T edge cluster, which includes a single Tier-0 (T0) and Tier-1 (T1) gateways.
 You have several options to build and customize the overlay topology.
 Also, you can provision new NSX-T edge clusters and deploy new Tier-0 (T0) and Tier-1 (T1) gateways.

 The following examples show how these topologies can be customized for your needs.